 Julia returns to California to help her ailing mother, who dies of high blood pressure at the age of sixty.
-Julia spends the next four years close to home writing for local publications and working in advertising.
+Julia spends several years close to home writing for local publications and working in advertising.

 Eager to help in her country’s efforts during World War II, Julia is hired as a typist for the U.S. Information Agency in Washington D.C.
 She is transferred to the Office of Strategic Services (OSS), the forerunner of the CIA, where she works directly with its leader, General William J. (Wild Bill) Donovan.
 She is first a research assistant in the Secret Intelligence division and later a researcher helping to develop shark repellent, a critical tool because sharks would sometimes set off the explosives intended for German U-boats.
 “I was too tall for the WACs and WAVES, but eventually joined the OSS, and set out into the world looking for adventure,” she writes in My Life in France.